Stem Cell Definitions

 - What is a pluripotent stem cell?

 - What is an adult stem cell?

 - What is an iPS cell?

 - What is a cancer stem cell?

-Embryonic stem cells exist only at the earliest stages of embryonic development and go on to form all the cells of the adult body.
+Pluripotent cells, from which embryonic stem cells are derived, exist only at the earliest stages of embryonic development and go on to form all the cells of the adult body.
 In humans, these cells no longer exist after about five days of development.

 When removed and grown in a lab dish these stem cells can continue dividing indefinitely, retaining the ability to form the more than 200 adult cell types.
 Because the cells have the potential to form so many different adult tissues they are also called pluripotent ("pluri" = many, "potent" = potentials) stem cells.